obreil54/Magnat-Questionnaire/README.md

 - Centralize the tracking and auditing of IT equipment across the organization.
 - Streamline administrative workflows for handling audit data and generating reports.
 - Improve user experience for employees with intuitive questionnaires and simple authentication.

----

-This application is live and actively used in production by the client.
-Due to its proprietary nature, cloning or installing the project is not available for public use.